ellenmliu/Interview-practice/README.md

 print turn_to_list(test)
 ```
-    I made a function that takes in a list of strings and it would concatenate all
-into one string.
-I started the string with the `<ul>` tag and used a for loop that
-would iterate through the list.
-Each element will be wrapped with `<li>` and `</li>`
-tags and concatenate with the result string.
-After the loop, I add in the end
-`</ul>` tag and return the result.
-If the list was provided by the user, I would
-have to consider checking if the input is a list and if the elements within the
-list are all strings.

 4) List 2-3 attacks that web applications are vulnerable to.
 How do these
 attacks work?
 How can we prevent those attacks?